subframe7536/maple-font/README.md

 ## Custom Build

+The [`config.json`](./config.json) file is used to configure the build process.
+Checkout the [schema](./source/schema.json) for more details.

+There also have some command line options for customizing the build process.
+Cli options have higher priority than `config.json`.

-### Github Actions
+### Use Github Actions

-You can use [Github Actions](https://github.com/subframe7536/maple-font/actions) to build the font.
+You can use [Github Actions](https://github.com/subframe7536/maple-font/actions/workflows/custom.yml) to build the font.

 1. Fork the repo
 2. (Optional) Change the content in `config.json`